davelofa/Census6Pentachora/README.md

 -The script ReginaToPolymake.py can be used to read a isomorphism signature and create a list of facets of its second barycentric subdivision in a file readable in polymake.
 For more information on the final format: https://arxiv.org/pdf/1605.05057.pdf

-To use the script simply run on your terminal:
+To use the script simply run on your terminal (after having installed Regina):
 ```
 regina-python ReginaToPolymake.py gALLQQaaddefdfefHbgaxaBbHbzbfazbgafa sphere.facets
 ```